 He's written the principal lupus textbook.

-And then he went on the risk of taking 400 milligrams of hydroxychloroquine a day after a 600 milligram single-day loading dose for 30 or 60 days, which by the way, no doctor was giving for COVID-19.
+And then he went on the risk of taking 400 milligrams of hydroxychloroquine a day after a 600 milligram single day loading dose for 30 or 60 days, which, by the way, no doctor was giving for COVID-19.

 The risks are nil unless one has an allergic rash or an upset stomach.

-I think I'll stick with Dr. Wallace and probably the Association of American physicians and surgeons that endorsed hydroxychloroquine quite passionately.
+I think I'll stick with Dr. Wallace and probably the Association of American Physicians and Surgeons that endorsed hydroxychloroquine quite passionately.

-Uh, and 91.6% of the patients treated improved clinically.
+They cite observational data, China, France, South Korea, Algeria, and 91.6% of the patients treated improved clinically.

 They talked about 63 deaths, 52 of which came from that retrospective study of the VA, which I told you is very problematic.